The short answer

 Best for: Budget-friendly email finding with built-in outreach

-Snov.io combines email finding with drip campaigns at a price point that undercuts most competitors.
-It's popular with bootstrapped startups and freelancers.
+Snov.io combines email finding with drip campaigns at a price point that undercuts almost everyone else.
+Popular with bootstrapped startups, freelancers, and small agencies running lead gen for clients.

 Strengths: